 Common Causes of Toothache

 Dental decay (caries) is one of the most frequent causes of toothache.
-When bacteria produce acids that erode the tooth's enamel, a cavity forms.
-As the decay progresses deeper, it can reach the sensitive inner layers, causing pain.
+When bacteria in the mouth produce acids that erode the tooth's enamel, a cavity forms.
+As the decay progresses deeper into the tooth, it can reach the sensitive inner layers, causing pain.
 Antibiotics cannot reverse or repair tooth decay.

-Dental abscess occurs when a bacterial infection leads to a collection of pus, either at the tip of the tooth root or in the gum tissue.
+Dental abscess occurs when a bacterial infection leads to a collection of pus, either at the tip of the tooth root (periapical abscess) or in the gum tissue (periodontal abscess).
+This can cause significant pain, swelling, and sometimes a general feeling of being unwell.
 While antibiotics may be used alongside treatment in certain cases, the abscess itself typically requires drainage or root canal treatment.

 Cracked or fractured teeth, worn fillings, gum disease, and pulpitis (inflammation of the tooth's inner pulp) are other common causes.
-Each requires specific dental assessment and appropriate clinical management rather than antibiotics alone.
+Each of these conditions requires specific dental assessment and appropriate clinical management rather than antibiotics alone.

 If you are experiencing persistent dental pain, a professional evaluation can help identify the precise cause.